nith01/automatic-guide/README.md

 # automatic-guide
+This is a first repository.
-This is a first repository
+This is a first commit.